-The primary method of submission is electronically in the Learning Management System (LMS) Moodle.
-Guidelines relevant to electronic submission of assignments will be provided in units where this method of submission is required or permitted.
-Where assignments are submitted electronically, students will normally be required to submit to Turnitin via the unit Moodle page for the relevant unit.
+The primary method of submission is electronically via Moodle.
+Generally, assignments submitted in Moodle will automatically be placed into Turnitin - a similarity checker which is used as a tool to encourage academic integrity.
 Students should familiarise themselves with the relevant sections of CHC Policy: Assessment on the Policies page of the CHC website.